StraussKE/CS260/ThisIsNotAGoodLabForCSharp.md

 # Generics
-Generics are typically used to implement collections.
+Generics are typically used to implement collections (from what I could find).
 In order to implement them in the manner of a template as necessary for this lab, you need to restrict them with the IComparable constraint.
 This eliminates much of the utility available to a template, as in order